rajarshimaitra/rust-nostr/VISION.md

  - A binary crate producing `nostrd`.
 A lightweight and efficient rust implementation of Nostr-Relay. `nostrd` will come with a set of supported NIPs.
 Basic NIPs can be included by default.
 Extra NIPs can be specified at build time be via feature flags.
  - A `nostr-cli` that can be used as a manager of `nostrd` on the server-side.
 It can also talk the nostr protocol with any other relay and can be used as a cli nostr client.
 Maintenance access can be provided to a relay via basic or cookie authentication.
  - A rich `nostr-API` library.
 Included in the project, that can be used as an easy dev tool for devs to build their nostr clients.
 These APIs can then be exposed via ffi to other languages and will give developers a one-stop tool to build their cool Nostr clients.
-  - Finally, a `Bitcoin` layer using BDK to facilitate the "money interface".
- - All these components will be using each other and will be maintaining thorough integration checks in the project pipeline to make sure they are compatible with each other as well as compatible with the global `nostr` and `Bitcoin` protocol.
- - An out-off-bound e2e secret sharing protocol for clients to talk to each other to share encrypted subscription data and relay references.
+ - `portal` is an encrypted nostr subscription sharing server.

+All of them (except `portal`) will have native Bitcoin + Lightning integration in them via BDK and LDK.

+To ensure all parts of the infrastructure are always in sync with each other they will have rigorous integration tests in the project's CI pipeline.

 Once all these are laid out, it's then possible to use a `rust-nostr` suit to come up with all sorts of more complex clients doing Bitcoin Defi among each other.

-# Concluding **Remarks**
+# Concluding Remarks
-So far this just a primitive idea, and I don't even know what the possible unknown challenges are.
+So far this is just a primitive idea, and I don't even know what the possible unknown challenges are.
 I expect many.
-This is my attempt to chalk down a way forward to reach both Bitcoin Defi and DSNs to solve each other's problems, using a very dumb protocol, and highly intelligent clients.

-Over time I will try to sketch up a basic design of `nostrd`.
-The idea needs more polishing and a thorough examination of available techs and possible different approaches.
+As they say "the devil is in the details".
+This might seem like a very ambitious project, but it's not.

+By limiting the scope of the project to provide very specific building tools, this is pretty much achievable by a few motivated rust devs laying it out.
+Rust is also the most suitable language to build this in because it lets us strictly define the protocol rules at the compiler level so it reduces the room to go wrong, while also producing very concise and easy to audit code.

+By not trying to make "a product" and only solving for the lego pieces, I think this is well within reach.

+This project can then pave the way for Bitcoin entrepreneurs to come up with all sorts of applications.
+The limit in application space is only limited by imagination.

-If you happen to care about this problem and feel like lending a hand, or if you have any suggestions or comments in general, hit me up at @rajarshimaitra on Twitter.
+So if you happen to care about this problem and feel like lending a hand, or if you have any suggestions or comments in general, hit me up at @rajarshimaitra on Twitter.
 DM's open.